Mapkin/trip/README.md

 Note that when you create a webhook, Trello tries to hit the server so it must be up and running otherwise it will fail.

+A typical use might look like:

+`$ tripcli.py boards list` - copy the Trello board you want to follow

+`$ tripcli.py rooms list` - copy the Hipchat room you want to follow

+`$ tripcli.py webhooks create --domain tripbot.domain.com --room-id ROOMID MODELID`